-The scoring results were compiled and averaged.
-After scoring, the PDT reviewed the results and confirmed that the highest scoring measures should be retained.
-The lower scoring measures were reviewed further and nineteen measures (Table 2) were carried forward for alternative development.
-Below is a general discussion of those measures that were screened which were limited to structural.
+The scoring results were compiled and averaged and 19 measures were carried forward for alternative development.
+Below is a general discussion of those measures that were screened, which were limited to structural.

 2.4.1 Diversion Structures (RW-10, RW-11 and RW-13 thru RW-16)